 - The design gap is when products and services are of low quality.
 Bridging the design gap requires careful customer-centric planning.
 The execution gap is not being able to provide a satisfactory UX.

 - There is also the value gap where the design of the products and services do not meet the customers’ expectations.

-4. Building an emotional connection
+4. Building an Emotional Connection

-However, the banking industry often keeps such emotional connections at bay to preserve their notability.
-In 2022, fintech companies are building personalized experiences for customers based on these emotional connections.
-Now, it’s not just about using “first name” in their fintech marketing strategies, but keeping the entire digital experience personalized.
+Building an emotional connection with the customer is becoming increasingly essential.
+In 2022, fintech companies built personalized experiences for customers based on the connections established with their customers.
+Now, it’s not just about using their “first name” in their fintech marketing strategies, but keeping the entire digital experience personalized.

-5. Measuring modern metrics
+5. Measuring Modern Metrics

-6. Automation and the shift to EQ
+6. Automation and the Shift to EQ

-7. Developing a consistent ecosystem
+7. Developing a Consistent Ecosystem

 Customers expect all channels to provide a consistent experience when using digital banking.
 A unified experience will help establish a smooth transition as the customer switches between different banking platforms.

-10. Sustainable and inclusive banking
+10. Sustainable and Inclusive Banking